databendlabs/openraft/rocksstore/README.md

-# Openraft-memstore
+# Openraft-rocksstore

-An in-memory storage system implementing the `RaftStorage` trait for [openraft-0.7.4](https://crates.io/crates/openraft/0.7.4).
+An rocksdb based storage system implementing the `RaftStorage` trait for [openraft-0.7.4](https://crates.io/crates/openraft/0.7.4).

 This crate is built mainly for testing or demonstrating purpose.:)